tensorflow/tensorboard/docs/summaries.md

 def nn_layer(input_tensor, input_dim, output_dim, layer_name, act=tf.nn.relu):
   """Reusable code for making a simple neural net layer.

-  It does a matrix multiply, bias add, and then uses relu to nonlinearize.
+  It does a matrix multiply, bias add, and then uses ReLU to nonlinearize.
   It also sets up name scoping so that the resultant graph is easy to read, and adds a number of summary ops.
   """